 However, patchy understanding of and adherence to the 2014 guidance over the country means that the aim of presenting a holistic picture of the system is not being achieved.
-The burden of preparing judgments for publication, with all the associated concerns about identification of children, families and practitioners, is falling inequitably amongst judges and practitioners.
-The rate of publication on BAILII is falling and the demands of the publication process may make it unsustainable in the current context of resource constraints and rising demand.
+The burden of preparing judgments for publication, with all the associated concerns about identification of children, families and practitioners, is falling inequitably on judges and practitioners.
+The rate of publication on BAILII is falling and the demands of the publication process may make it unsustainable in the current resource-starved environment.